Mikael Soisalo

-Mikael Soisalo (born 24 April 1998) is a Finnish professional footballer who plays as a right-winger for Latvian club Riga FC.
+Mikael Soisalo (born 24 April 1998) is a Finnish professional footballer who plays as a right-winger for Hungarian club Puskás Akadémia.
 He has also represented the Finland national under-21 football team.
 Soisalo was born in Helsinki, Finland.
 He began his senior club career on league level playing for Ilves, before signing with Zulte Waregem at age 20 in 2018.

 Club career

 Klubi 04

 He started his career playing for in the lower leagues of Finnish football in HJKs reserve team.
 He has also played for the junior teams of Finland national football team.

 Ilves

 On 14 December 2015 it was announced he had joined Ilves a team from Tampere on a 3-year contract.

 He stated that his goal for the 2016 Veikkausliiga (Finnish 1 tier) season would be to get a start in the starting line-up.
 He played an active role in the team's success, they finished fourth in the league and at times they even fought for the championship.